 Web-based DNS Randomness Test

 US-CERT's Vulnerability Note VU#800113 describes deficiencies in the DNS protocol and implementations that can facilitate cache poisoning attacks.
 The answers from a poisoned nameserver cannot be trusted.
 You may be redirected to malicious web sites that will try to steal your identity or infect your computers with malware.
 Working exploits for this issue are already widely circulated!
 Upgrade your nameservers ASAP if you haven't done so already!
-On August 7, 2008, Dan Kaminsky will release additional details about these poisoning attacks.
+Additional details about these poisoning attacks are available in Dan Kaminsky's post of August 7, 2008.

 The essence of the problem is that DNS resolvers don't always use enough randomness in their transaction IDs and query source ports.
 Increasing the amount of randomness increases the difficulty of a successful poisoning attack.